sheend/blast/README.md

 - Select `Unit Tests` as a Test Artifact
 - Navigate to a test file i.e. `ExampleUnitTest.java`
 - Right click on the class name and click 'Run ExampleUnitTest'

+To run our test coverage tool, select all of our tests, right click, and choose "Run with Coverage."
+- As of the Feature-Complete release, we have 10% line coverage.
+This is much lower than we expected due to the fact that the coverage tool does not recognize our activity tests, which contain the bulk of our code.
+This is because the coverage tool only considers JUnit tests, while our activity tests are Instrumentation tests.

 #Automated Testing
 We have set up Jenkins to build the project daily: [Jenkins dashboard](http://54.191.131.33:8080/)